Nippon Steel: Korean forced labor compensations

+Acquisition of U.S. Steel

+On December 18, 2023, Nippon Steel announced an agreement with U.S. Steel to purchase the company for US$14.1 billion, or US$55 per share, pending regulatory approval; when including U.S. Steel debts, the price of the acquisition rises to US$14.9 billion.
+The company agreed to maintain a headquarters for US Steel in its hometown of Pittsburgh and honor all steelworker union contracts.
+On March 14, 2024, however, U.S. President Joe Biden came out against Nippon Steel's bid to acquire U.S. Steel and declared he would use U.S. regulatory authorities to block the planned acquisition; The acquisition deal was also opposed by the United Steelworkers (USW) labor union.
+In March 2024, USW International President David McCall stated that Biden's decision to support keeping U.S. Steel domestically owned and operated "should end the debate."

+In 2024, the company announced that it was proceeding with the acquisition of US Steel, despite President Biden's position.
+Nippon Steel Trading committed to the United Steelworkers (USW) union, which had also opposed the deal, to invest an additional $1.4 billion and also guaranteed that, subject to a number of conditions, there would be no layoffs or plant closures until September 2026.
+On January 3, 2025, Biden officially blocked Nippon's Steel bid to purchase U.S. Steel.
+Nippon Steel filed a lawsuit to challenge the decision to block the deal.

+On June 18, 2025, the acquisition was finalized.

 Environmental record

-In 2005 the Nippon Steel corporation made a plan to step up its capacity for recycling waste plastics into coke by 30%.
+In 2005, the Nippon Steel corporation made a plan to step up its capacity for recycling waste plastics into coke by 30%.
 Coke is a main resource in steel production.
 To manage the load they have invested ¥4 billion (about $38.2 million) to install equipment at Oita Mill and set up a second furnace at Kyushu facility.

-In 2006 Nippon Steel and Mitsubishi Heavy Industries, Ltd. (MHI) jointly created a high tensile strength steel.
+In 2006, Nippon Steel and Mitsubishi Heavy Industries, Ltd. (MHI) jointly created a high tensile strength steel.
 The first application this steel was used for was the hulls of container ships.
 This steel allows the ships to be just as strong without the thick steel that it was requiring for them to grow in size.
 The smaller thickness allows the ships to attain a greater fuel-efficiency, cutting down on the environmental load of the ships.

 Nippon Steel announced a pilot project to process waste food into ethanol in 2006.
 They have tasked Kitakyushu City with collecting and sorting the food waste and Nishihara Co., a waste management company, with developing new technologies to implement the sorted collecting system.
 To minimize costs they will use waste heat from an existing incineration facility that had not been effectively utilized, and the residue left after ethanol recovery will be burned in this incinerator.

-Nippon Steel has been addressing environmental issues in an integrated manner as part of the overall management since the establishment of the company, aiming at realizing a sustainable society.
-In 2011, the company was awarded with the Fray International Sustainability Award in Mexico, for its approach in achieving Eco-processes, Eco-products, and Eco-solutions.